neuml/txtai/docs/cloud.md

 txtai scales with container orchestration systems.
 This can be self-hosted or with a cloud provider such as [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/), [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) and [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/).
 There are also other smaller providers with a managed Kubernetes offering.

 A full example covering how to build a serverless txtai application on Kubernetes with Knative [can be found here](https://medium.com/neuml/serverless-vector-search-with-txtai-96f6163ab972).

+## txtai.cloud

+[txtai.cloud](https://txtai.cloud) is a planned effort that will offer an easy and secure way to run hosted txtai API instances.